XCVG/commoncore/README.md

 **Please do not use the Ascension 3 name or Ascension 3 graphics in your own releases.
 The permissions granted above to not apply to these.** If you download a release package or recent source, these should be stripped out already.
 The game data in Resources/, Objects/ and Scenes/, however, falls under the same license as the code and may be used under the same conditions.

-## Ascension III Revolution (Demo)
+## Ascension III (Demo)

-Ascension III: Revolution is the sequel to my previous game, Ascension 2: Galaxy.
+[Ascension III](https://www.xcvgsystems.com/ascension-iii-2/) is the sequel to my previous game, Ascension 2: Galaxy.
 It is a full 3D role-playing game built on the Unity engine and based on ideas from the failed Ascension Revolution project and earlier Ascension III Awakening plans.

-A partial demo/prototype of Ascension III serves as the example project for CommonCore.
+Ascension III is being developed in parallel with CommonCore and it serves as a demo/example for the library.
+You can get the latest test build [here](https://xcvg.itch.io/ascension-iii-revolution).